shrikrishna97/Resources-App-Dev/App-Dev-1/Week-6/API.md

 app.config['SQLALCHEMY_DATABASE_URI'] = 'sqlite:///users.db'
 db = SQLAlchemy(app)
 api = Api(app)

+with app.app_context():
+    db.create_all()

 ```
 - Creates a Flask app instance.
 - Configures the app to use an SQLite database (`users.db`).
 - Initializes SQLAlchemy (`db`) for ORM functionality.
 - Initializes Flask-RESTful API (`api`).
+- Creates a context with the app for database operations. and creates the database tables.

 ---